-On May 4, 1950, they applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+In May of 1950, they applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

 On August 30, 1950, 197 Marlborough was acquired from the Rosenblatts by Saul Bernhardt Levitan, a jeweler.
 He was recently divorced and previously had lived at 18 Commonwealth, which he continued to own.

 197 Marlborough also as the home of Gunnar Axel Broms, a building maintenance engineer, and his wife, Signe Marie (Kristiansen) Broms.
 They previously had lived at 8 Herman.